tedtieken/django-project-skel/README.md

 SECRET_KEY = environ.get('SECRET_KEY')
 #Just not doing it -- Best
 ```

+### Requirements not split into ENV specific files
+Some setups create a requirements file for _dev, _test, _prod, _common, and even go as far as to keep these in a separate folder.
+This is purposefully not done.

+The upsides of a single requirements.txt:
+1) It keeps closer dev/prod parity
+2) If the packages aren't imported in production, they don't take up RAM
+3) No extra steps required after pip freeze > requirements.txt
+4) When something goes wrong in staging/test environment that works in dev, removes a debugging step

+The downsides and risks of a single requirements.txt
+1) Extra time for deploy/cold node startup while the server downloads the additional packages
+2) Unused packages take server space
+3) Risk of mis-configuration silent failure in produciton

 ### Foreman(ruby) instead of Honcho(python)
 As of 12/5/12 Honcho is ~Foreman written in python, less used, and a few features behind.
 As it is a tool, and I haven't yet really had to dive into the guts, ruby seems fine to me for now.